-Currently PHP is one of the most popular programming languages for the web.
+PHP is one of the most popular programming languages for developing web projects.
 But like other scripting languages, PHP also has few security holes that can make our application insecure.
 In this tutorial, we will take a look at useful tips to help you avoid some common PHP security problems.

 Tip 1: Use Proper Error Reporting

 During development we often forget to make error reporting on which means weak levels of error reporting in development environments, which is unfortunate, because proper error reporting is not only one of the best debugging tools available to a developer, but also an excellent way to reveal significant security flaws in code before they become a threat in the real world.